EIIisD/EIIisD/README.md

 # Ellis G. Donovan

-- **Location:** London, UK
-- **Contact:** [linkedin.com/in/eIIis](http://www.linkedin.com/in/eIIis) ∙ <ellisdonovan@me.com> ∙ +44 (0)7778 227510

-> The following CV has been prepared at the request of a discerning party who said, "Write a full CV using predominantly simple past and present perfect tense to describe responsibilities, accomplishments, and ongoing experiences.
-Use the simple past tense for completed actions or specific tasks in their previous roles, and utilise the present perfect tense for ongoing responsibilities and experiences."
-In other words, blame them if this feels grammatically meticulous and strangely tense-focused.
+The following CV has been prepared at the request of a discerning party who said:

+> “Prepare a grammatically meticulous CV using predominantly simple past and present perfect tense to describe responsibilities, accomplishments, and ongoing experiences.
+Use the simple past tense for completed actions or specific tasks in their previous roles, and utilise the present perfect tense for ongoing responsibilities and experiences.“

 ## Profile

 I have worked as a product designer and engineer for more than ten years, leading efforts on digital services, enterprise-level design systems, and complex user experiences.
 Over this period, I have guided cross-disciplinary teams, integrated human-centred design principles, and introduced emerging technologies, including careful use of AI-driven tools and avoiding rogue superintelligences.
 While I have gradually moved from hands-on execution to strategic oversight, I have always maintained a strong focus on knowledge sharing and practical outcomes.

----

 ## Professional Experience